PLAYS AND WHISPERINGS OF LADY GREGORY

 With Úna Clancy, Terry Donnelly, John Keating, and James Russell

-Lady G – an intimate Irish Rep production developed from Lady Gregory’s personal writings and overlooked plays – will explore the truth behind the legend.
+Lady G – an intimate Irish Rep production, drawn from Lady Gregory’s personal writings and rarely seen plays explores the remarkable life of a literary legend.
 Beneath the public persona of a dour Victorian widow lies a passionate heart and a wry sense of humor.
-Her plays “Workhouse Ward” and “McDonough’s Wife“ showcase her playful yet tender vision of Ireland and her people.
+Her plays “Workhouse Ward” and “McDonough’s Wife“ showcase her playful yet powerful vision of Ireland and her people.